 In November, we spent three weeks working at the Commanderie in Dole (Jura): it was the first time in our history that we had a permanent venue of the right size for our creative work (the first 25 years are the hardest!).

 We performed the very last "Plic Ploc" shows in Clermont Ferrand.

-Unlike previous tours, this one was mainly French.
-Times are a ‘changing…
+Unlike previous tours, this one remained a mainly French tour.
+Times were a ‘changing.

 2009 - 2012